bdecentgmbh/moodle-block_timetable/README.md

 After installing the plugin, it is ready to use without the need for any configuration.

 Admins can add it to the dashboard.
 The block has the following configuration options:
-1. Default view – Dropdown – Today, This Week, This Month, Next X days
+1. Default view – Dropdown – Today, This Week, Upcoming
-2. Available views – Checkboxes – Today, This Week, This Month, Next X days
+2. Available views – Dropdown – Today, This Week, Upcoming
-3. Display options – Checkboxes – Event Title, Description, Link, Location, Duration, Single/Recurring, Type, Status (past/future)

-Teachers (or other users with editing rights) can add it to their courses.
-It will provide the same configuration options and one additional:
-1. Scope – Radio Button – This course only, All
+3. Number of events — Input
+4. Orientation — Dropdown — vertical, horizontal

 If you want to learn more about using blocks in Moodle, please see https://docs.moodle.org/en/Blocks.